 - The humaneness of aerial shooting as a control technique depends on the skill and judgement of both the shooter and the pilot.
-If properly done, it can be a humane method of killing feral deer. - Only chest (heart-lung) or head (brain) shots must be used.
+If properly done, it can be a humane method of killing feral donkeys. - Only chest (heart-lung) or head (brain) shots must be used.
 The initial chest (heart-lung) shot, or head (brain) shot (taken only when conditions are favourable for accurate shot placement) must be followed up with a further accurate heart-lung shot once the animal has collapsed.
-This deliberate 'overkill' policy is aimed at ensuring a quick death given the difficulty in confirming death from the air. - Death from shots to the chest is due to massive tissue damage and haemorrhage from major blood vessels.
+This deliberate 'overkill' policy is aimed at ensuring a quick death given the difficulty in confirming death from the air.

+- Death from shots to the chest is due to massive tissue damage and haemorrhage from major blood vessels.
 Insensibility will occur sometime after the shot, ranging from a few seconds to a minute or more.
 If a shot stops the heart functioning, the animal will lose consciousness very rapidly.
-Correctly placed initial head shots cause brain function to cease and insensibility will be immediate. - Shooting must be conducted in a manner that maximises its effect thus causing rapid death.
-This requires the use of appropriate firearms and ammunition.

-- A target animal can only be shot when: - o it is clearly visible and recognised - o it is within effective range of shooter and the firearm and ammunition being used - o a humane kill is probable.
+Correctly placed initial head shots cause brain function to cease and insensibility will be immediate. - In some situations, e.g., when conditions are ideal, an initial head shot will achieve a quick humane death.
+In other situations, an initial chest shot will be more appropriate. - Shooting must be conducted in a manner that maximises its effect, thus causing rapid death.
+This requires the use of appropriate firearms and ammunition. - A target animal can only be shot when: - o it is clearly visible and recognised; - o it is within effective range of shooter and the firearm and ammunition being used; and - o a humane kill is probable.
 If in doubt do NOT shoot. - The pilot must offer the shooter the best opportunities for a humane kill.
 This includes maintaining a stable shooting platform and to ensure that the helicopter is always aligned so that the shooter can maintain accuracy and to avoid shots to unacceptable parts of the body e.g., spine or neck shots.
-Aerial shooting should not be carried out if the nature of the terrain reduces accuracy resulting in too many wounding shots and prevents the humane and prompt despatch of wounded animals. - To minimise the animal welfare implications of leaving dependent fawns to die, where possible they should be targeted first. - If lactating females are shot, reasonable efforts should be made to find dependent young and kill them quickly and humanely. - Aerial shooting programs by their nature must be highly accountable.
-Apart from maintaining absolute animal welfare standards, records should be kept of number and location of animals killed, hours flown, ammunition used and fly-back procedures.
+Aerial shooting should not be carried out if the nature of the terrain reduces accuracy resulting in too many wounding shots and prevents the humane and prompt despatch of wounded animals. - If lactating females are shot, reasonable efforts should be made to find dependent foals and kill them quickly and humanely. - Aerial shooting programs by their nature must be highly accountable.
+Apart from maintaining high animal welfare standards, records should be kept of number and location of animals killed, hours flown, ammunition used and fly-back procedures.